About the TNDC Tenderloin People’s Garden

 Located at the corner of Larkin and McAllister, the TNDC Tenderloin People’s Garden was created as part of TNDC’s work for food justice, which promotes a more equitable food system that prioritizes all people’s access to the basic human right of healthy food.
 The People’s Garden is a volunteer-led urban farm that brings people of all ages and ethnicities together to grow and harvest free fruits, vegetables and herbs for our residents.

 Watch this short video by Cheryl Jennings of ABC 7 News to learn how TNDC is planting the seeds for a healthier community.

 Join us today to create a solution to hunger in the Tenderloin!

 TNDC’s Tenderloin People’s Garden began in 2010 with the transformation of a once vacant lot into a vibrant and vital community garden near City Hall.
-We’ve brought together 379 volunteers of all ages and ethnicities, to grow food and community.
+We’ve brought together hundreds of volunteers of all ages and ethnicities, to grow food and community.
 Our garden has harvested over 2,500 lbs of food, distributed to 400 people.
-Click here for more information about this exciting project.

 Your donation makes a difference!

 With your support, we can expand our wildly successful program!
 We have identified 3 new garden sites at TNDC buildings, which will feed hundreds more extremely low-income TNDC seniors, families, and individuals.

 Your gift of $1,000 will pay for the tools and training to harvest and distribute fresh vegetables from one garden site for a year.

 Your gift of $500 will teach 100 Tenderloin residents urban farming techniques to grow their own food.